Building Innovation Hub Logo

 What has been released?

-The Final BEPS Compliance Regulations
+The Latest BEPS Compliance Regulations

-The final BEPS Compliance Regulations include:
+The latest BEPS Compliance Regulations include:

 • A summary of public comments received on the second proposed BEPS Compliance Regulations, DOEE’s response, and the corresponding changes made